JiaZhang42/louis_ck_tour/README.md

 # LOUIS_CK_TOUR

-Louis C.K. is finally giving a show in Hong Kong as part of his "Ridiculous" tour, scheduled on Mar 24, 2026.
-According to his website, the tickets will be on sale in August 2025, but the exact date is not announced yet.
+Louis C.K., one of my favorite stand-up comedians, is finally performing in Hong Kong as part of his Ridiculous tour, with the show scheduled for March 24, 2026.
+According to his website, tickets will go on sale sometime in August 2025—but the exact date hasn’t been announced yet.

-The goal of `louis_ck_tour` is to check his website periodically and notify me if the sale date is announced.
-Once it finds an update, it will push a ntfy message to topic `louis_ck_hk_tour`.
+The purpose of louis_ck_tour is to monitor his website regularly and notify me as soon as the ticket sale date is posted.
+When an update is detected, the program sends a ntfy message to the topic louis_ck_hk_tour.